-Our next Environmental Review and Compliance for Natural Gas Facilities Seminar is scheduled to occur December 6-8, 2022 in Charleston, South Carolina.
-Please visit our webpage at http://natgasfercseminar.com for additional seminar specific information and registration, which will open in October.
+Our next Environmental Review and Compliance for Natural Gas Facilities Seminar is scheduled to occur May 7-9, 2024 in Milwaukee, Wisconsin.
+Please visit our webpage at http://natgasfercseminar.com for additional seminar specific information and registration, which will open in late February.

 FERC staff will conduct training seminars entitled "Environmental Review and Compliance for Natural Gas Facilities," that will be held at various locations throughout the United States, check here for times and locations.